 DOUBLE KNIT PATTERNS

 When you work patterns in double knitting, always think in pairs.
-The knit st is always the opposite color of the purl st. If you want to knit a blue st next to a white knit st and the white sts are on the facing RS and the blue sts on facing WS, change the positions of the colors.
+The knit st is always the opposite colour of the purl st. If you want to knit a blue st next to a white knit st and the white sts are on the facing RS and the blue sts on facing WS, change the positions of the colours.

 Here’s how to double knit a pattern: Place the white yarn on your finger, *bring the blue towards you, between the sts, to front of work, and purl the 1st blue st with white; take blue strand to back of work and knit the 1st white st with blue yarn*.

-If you cast on without crossing the colors, you will soon notice whether the lower edge was worked with blue or white.
-Continue working in pattern, following the chart, and don’t forget that the knit st is always the opposite color of the purl st so that the pattern on one side is the reverse image of the other side.
+If you cast on without crossing the colours, you will soon notice whether the lower edge was worked with blue or white.
+Continue working in pattern, following the chart, and don’t forget that the knit st is always the opposite colour of the purl st so that the pattern on one side is the reverse image of the other side.

-We bind off by switching the first two sts so that they can be bound off with the same color.
-We twist the needle so that each color can be bound off with the same color thus binding off every other stitch across.
+We bind off by switching the first two sts so that they can be bound off with the same colour.
+We twist the needle so that each colour can be bound off with the same colour thus binding off every other stitch across.
 Double knitting is usually looser than regular knitting so go down a needle size or two if you notice that the piece is too loosely knitted.

 Yarn: Schachenmayr Merino Extra Fine 120 – DK weight ( 50gr/1.75oz 120m/131yds).